james-priest/code-exercises/README.md

 # code-exercises

-Coding exercises, snippets &amp; proof of concepts
+Exercises, type-alongs, &amp; proof of concepts from various books, labs, tutorials, blog posts and online courses.

+This is basically a test lab for the following front end code:

+* html
+* css
+* javascript
+* json